 After more than a decade of industry exposure, I had gathered some incredibly unique and highly valuable perspectives on sexuality and relationships.
-I had spent years of my time talking to thousands of people from all walks of life about their most intimate thoughts, their most private moments, their relationship issues, their insecurities, their wishes and I asked a lot of 'why'?
+I had spent years of my time talking to a countless number of people from all walks of life about their most intimate thoughts, their most private moments, their relationship issues, their insecurities, their wishes and I asked a lot of 'why'?
 I considered myself fortunate for the great lessons they taught me.

 It became my mission to help.
 I wanted nothing more than to bring much needed discussion to the table.
 I wanted to encourage people to examine their ideals and standards, to question their practices, to broaden their understading of one of the driving forces in our lives, and to live healthier, happier lives, in general - all by having a better grasp of our sexualities.

 My life from small town Bible school student to big city hustler was unusual, and, at many times, deeply difficult.
 It has also been vibrant, fascinating and wonderfully blessed.
 The best results can sometimes come out of the most challenging situations.
-These days, I am absolutely confident that this was the path I was meant to be on, and I look forward to sharing with others the valuable lessons that have been shared with me.
+These days, I am confident that this was the path I was meant to be on, and I look forward to sharing with others the valuable lessons that have been shared with me.